-Marriage seems wonderfully endearing to the single man or woman who has by no means married, and maybe to the divorced particular person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is very a challenging function at occasions.
+Marriage seems wonderfully endearing to the single particular person who has in no way married, and probably to the divorced individual who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is very a hard perform at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is each a good and a negative issue.
+We carry so a lot of ourselves into our marriages – which is each a good and a undesirable issue.

-We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not spend also a lot income, not seek out to manage us, that they will want to devote time with us.
-We also deliver in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.
+We bring in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not invest as well a lot funds, not seek to control us, that they will want to devote time with us.
+We also bring in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.

 And, very importantly, must do it in a respectful way.
 In premarital counseling, I often say to couples, if something is bothering you in your marriage, you need to say something about it to your mate.
 Go ahead and complain.
 When you do, you’re being honest with your mate.